pavanmanishd/quik/README.md

 [Work in Progress]

 ## Overview
 Quik is a terminal-based text editor developed in Rust, designed to provide a minimal yet functional editing experience.
-This project is inspired by the tutorial series from Philipp, where the fundamentals of building a text editor are explored in a step-by-step manner.
 Quik implements basic features expected from a text editor, along with enhancements like syntax highlighting and a search functionality.

 ## Table of Contents
 - [Features](#features)